John Whittingdale has been the Member of Parliament for the Maldon area since 1992. He lives locally and has two children, Henry and Alice.

 John was educated at Winchester College and University College, London, where he graduated with a degree in economics.
 Prior to his election, John worked both in Whitehall and the City.
 Having worked in the Conservative Research Department, he was appointed Special Adviser to the Secretary of State for Trade and Industry in 1984, serving three successive Secretaries of State until 1987.
 He then went to work at NM Rothschild Merchant Bank in the City before returning to Government work in 1989 when he was appointed Political Secretary to the then Prime Minister, Margaret Thatcher.
 He continued in that role until Margaret Thatcher left office in 1990 and he was awarded the OBE in her resignation honours list.

 In 1992, John was elected Member of Parliament for South Colchester and Maldon.
 He served as a member of the House of Commons Select Committee on Health from 1993 to 1997 and was also Parliamentary Private Secretary to the Minister for Education and Employment between 1994 and 1996.

-In 2006, John was elected as one of three Parliamentary representatives on the Board of the Conservative Party.
+In July 2005 John was elected Chairman of the House of Commons Culture, Media and Sport Select Committee, and in 2006, he was elected as one of three Parliamentary representatives on the Board of the Conservative Party.
 He was also elected Vice Chairman of the Conservative Parliamentary Party 1922 Committee.

 President - Maldon District Chamber of Commerce